 If you want to go fossil hunting on the Jurassic Coast, Charmouth is the place to head.
 There are lots of organised trips which start at the visitors centre where you can learn the best tips and techniques for finding fossils whilst staying safe near the cliffs.
 The best time to go searching is just after a big storm as cliffs are naturally eroded so fresh fossils are exposed.

 Experience a bucket and spade seaside town with a more relaxed pace.
-Lyme Regis is a historic town with a fascinating history stretching back to the 8th century.
+Lyme Regis is a pretty coastal town with a fascinating history stretching back to the 8th century.
 The town is famous as the birthplace of Mary Anning, one of history’s most important fossil collectors and palaeontologists.
 The Lyme Regis Fossil Festival is a popular annual event that runs every May Day Bank Holiday weekend.
 It draws fossil enthusiasts from all over the country and offers a mix of walks, talks, music, theatre, exhibits and lots of hands-on science for all ages.

 Near to the western edge of the Jurassic Coast Site in East Devon is Ladram Bay.
 It is a secluded bay located between Burleigh Salterton and Sidmouth.
-Like Old Harry Rocks there are impressive sea stacks here but these are a very different colour and rock type.
+Like Old Harry Rocks, there are impressive sea stacks here but these are a very different colour and rock type.
 The sandstone rocks have a bright red colour is caused by iron oxide indicates that the layers were formed in a desert.